TinaLand/standford_cs224w_project/FINAL_REPORT.md

 In this project, we investigate how explicitly modeling the relational structure between stocks can improve prediction accuracy.
 Our approach introduces a **Role-Aware Graph Transformer** architecture that operates on heterogeneous financial graphs.
 Unlike prior work that relies on single relationship types, our model simultaneously leverages four distinct edge categories: rolling price correlations, fundamental feature similarities, sector affiliations, and supply chain connections.
 A key innovation is the integration of **PEARL positional embeddings**, which encode each stock's structural role within the market network—identifying hub stocks, bridge nodes connecting sectors, and isolated securities.

 Beyond prediction, we extend our framework with **Multi-Agent Reinforcement Learning**, deploying specialized agents for different market sectors that coordinate through a value decomposition network.
 This design enables sector-specific trading strategies while maintaining global portfolio coherence.
-Empirical evaluation demonstrates substantial improvements over graph-agnostic baselines, with our complete system achieving 54.62% accuracy and 54.91% Precision@Top-10, validating the utility of graph-structured representations for quantitative finance.
+Empirical evaluation demonstrates substantial improvements over graph-agnostic baselines, with our complete system achieving 54.62% accuracy and 54.91% Precision@Top-10.
+Portfolio-level backtesting shows 304.36% cumulative return with a Sharpe Ratio of 13.05, though this performance is achieved through high volatility and leverage effects in the RL environment, with a maximum drawdown of -99.79%, reflecting the high-risk nature of the multi-agent trading system.
+This validates the utility of graph-structured representations for quantitative finance while highlighting the importance of risk management in RL-based portfolio optimization.

 ---